 - Select File ▸ Replace Server Database to upload the new blank database to the server.

 Resetting the database on iOS

 - In OmniFocus 3 on your iPhone or iPad, navigate to the Home screen and tap the Settings icon.
-In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar (on iPhone), or drag down on the home sidebar (iPad and iPhone 6 Plus) to reveal the secret bar.
+In OmniFocus 2, swipe down on the OmniFocus home screen to reveal the secret bar and tap Settings (on iPhone), or drag down on the home sidebar (iPad and iPhone Plus) to reveal the secret bar, then tap Settings.

 - Scroll all the way to the bottom, and tap Reset.